josbeir/cakephp-docs-md/docs/3/en/console-and-shells/orm-cache.md

 <div class="deprecated">

 3.6.0
-The OrmCacheShell is replaced by [/console-and-shells/schema-cache](console-and-shells/schema-cache.md)
+The OrmCacheShell is replaced by [Schema Cache Shell](../console-and-shells/schema-cache.md)

 </div>